15 Real Colleges That Look Like Hogwarts (Plus the Castle Vibes)

 Hogwarts was fiction but the aesthetic is completely real.
 These 15 colleges prove that castle-style campuses still exist, still function, and still educate students.
 Some even filmed the movies.

-If the magical atmosphere is part of what draws you to a school, visit the ones that interest you.
+If the magical atmosphere is part of what draws you to a school, go and see the ones that interest you.
 A tour is almost always free or cheap, and walking the grounds is the only way to know whether the feeling lives up to the photos.
-It usually does.

 Related Articles